In mid-2020, Barclaycard started sending a letter to some customers saying where they may have had raised their credit limit too high.

 Are you getting enough compensation?

 This is hard to tell.
-Most people leaving comments seem to be happy so far, but it depends exactly what happened to you.
+It depends exactly what happened to you.

 Told them I wished to challenge the charges pre 2013.
 They then transferred me to the complaints department that listen to my complaint, took my details and rang me back later that day for more info.
 A few days later they rang back to go through the story again.
 Went away for a hour and then rang back with a settlement offer.